alexsavio/aizkolari/README.md

  To install FSL on Ubuntu or Debian I recommend: http://neuro.debian.net/

 #Motivation
-My experiment consisted of supervised feature extraction of huge amount of data, which didn't allow me to load everything on RAM memory.
-The main motivation to do this was being able to slice all volumes (masks as well), calculate the measures I wanted and then merge these slices again.
-I went a little bit further programming the extraction and exportation of the feature sets to svmperf, weka and octave and the cross-validation k-folding, grid search for classification and results summarizing.
+An experiment for my PhD consisted of supervised feature extraction of a good amount of data that I could not load entirelly on RAM memory.
+I decided to slice all volumes (masks as well), calculate the measures I wanted for each slice across all subjects (now loading them in RAM) and then merging these results for each slice to obtain a whole volume with the result.
+For those familiar with FSL tools, my inspiration was the bedpostx scripts.
+Later I went a little bit further programming the extraction and exportation of the feature sets to svmperf, weka and octave and k-fold or leave-one-out cross-test, grid search for SVM parameter tuning (linear and RBF) and summarizing the results.

 The name of the toolset comes from the Basque language and the idea of slicing the data: http://en.wikipedia.org/wiki/Aizkolaritza.
 In Spain there is an expression: "cabeza de serrín" which literally means "head full of sawdust".